3 Introspective Journal Prompts to Make Celebrating Yourself a Daily Occurrence

 I realized that my overworking was a trauma response to being abused and told that I wasn’t worthy or smart enough to accomplish much of anything throughout my life.
 So, I was overcompensating to prove my worthiness and intelligence.

 I also learned that I had always had a problem with celebrating my accomplishments and accepting compliments about my work from others.
-I had a bad habit of saying smiling and saying “thank you” while obsessively entertaining thoughts that the compliment wasn’t really genuine.
+I had a bad habit of smiling and saying “thank you” while obsessively entertaining thoughts that the compliment wasn’t genuine.

 Again, a trauma response to my past abuse.